tox-dev/tox-uv/README.md

 This flag, set on a tox environment level, controls if the created virtual environment injects pip/setuptools/wheel into the created virtual environment or not.
 By default, is off.
-You will need to set this if you have a project that uses the old legacy editable mode, or your project does not support the `pyprooject.toml` powered isolated build model.
+You will need to set this if you have a project that uses the old legacy editable mode, or your project does not support the `pypooject.toml` powered isolated build model.